Hook House Hotel is now open from 5-8pm DAILY for Pizza Takeaway

 We are taking every precaution necessary and as such our rooms are deep cleaned after every stay.

 We are also offering a ‘contactless’ check-in and check-out to limit contact should you prefer.
-Please call us directly if you would like to take advantage of this option
+Please contact us directly should you require any information regarding our safety procedures or any other information regarding your stay with us.

 please check the online advice for the latest and most up-to-date information